lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_red_part_2_say.md

 # MTL Red Part 2

 Hello!
 I'm __________ and I'm __________.
-### Today we're modeling to learn from calculated team parameters.
+### Today we're modeling to learn how to calculate team parameters.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->